bloomberg/memray/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/bloomberg/memray/main/docs/_static/images/output.png" alt="Memray output"></p>

 Memray is a memory profiler for Python.
-It can track memory allocations both in Python code and native extensions and generate various reports to help analyze memory usage in libraries and applications.
-It can be used as a CLI tool or as a library to perform more fine-grained profiling tasks.
+It can track memory allocations in Python code, in native extension modules, and in the Python interpreter itself.
+It can generate several different types of reports to help you analyze the captured memory usage data.
+While commonly used as a CLI tool, it can also be used as a library to perform more fine-grained profiling tasks.

 Notable features: